Krustie101/Angular2-Intro/README.md

 [RxJS](https://github.com/Reactive-Extensions/RxJS)
 RxJS next (v5 alpha)  is used under the hood of angular 2 but they are planning to expose the RxJS interfaces soon.
 You do not need much of RxJS knowledge to develop in angular 2 but it might be interesting to learn it in the long run.
-RxJS is the javascript version of [Reactive Extensions](http://reactivex.io/), implementations in multiple languages are available.
-Also Java is well supported.
+RxJS is the javascript version of [Reactive Extensions](http://reactivex.io/).
+Implementations in multiple languages are available, also Java is well supported.